SputnikRocket/PyThOS-V2/README.md

 * Has some executable commands built in, such as exit, clear, yuptime(only reports host uptime for now), cmds(lists available commands), and counter, which just counts really fast.

-**Notes:**
-* "clear" doesn't work on windows, as it uses Unix "clear" command. the boot splash also depends on "clear"

 depends: `colorama`

 example usage: